What is an Ideal OP Amp?

-Ideal OP AmpWe know that, the input resistance of an op amp must be very high where as the output resistance should be quite low.
-An op amp should also have very high open loop gain.
-In ideal cases, the input resistance and open loop gain of an op amp should be infinity whereas the output resistance would be zero.
-So an ideal op amp should have following characteristics.
+An operational amplifier (OP Amp) is a direct current coupled voltage amplifier.
+That is, it increases the input voltage that passes through it.
+The input resistance of an OP amp should be high whereas the output resistance should be low.
+An OP amp should also have very high open loop gain.
+In an ideal OP amp, the input resistance and open loop gain is infinity whereas the output resistance is zero.

 An ideal OP amp has have following characteristics—

 |Open Loop Gain (A)||∝|